slaclab/PMPS-prototype-testing/IO_delay_experiment/README.md

 st. dev | 2.29us
 min. | 85.9us
 max. | 119.4us
+exceeds | 0

 ### Discussion
 Min and max indicate that the beckhoff is not taking additional/fewer cycles to complete computation.
-Cycle ount appears to be reliable.
+Over the course of the hour, the delay between input and output never varied lower than 50us or higher than 150us strongly indicating that every single cycle over the course of the hour only took two real time cycles to complete.
+This means that with minimial computations, the Beckhoff's IO response time is highly reliable.